 3. Establish a desired start date with your mentor.

 Contact your mentor to determine a tentative start date.
-Refer to the 2017 New Hire Sign-in Schedule (PDF, 74 KB) for a list of possible start dates.
+Refer to the 2018 New Hire Sign-In Schedule (PDF, 494 KB) for a list of possible start dates.
 All employment contingencies must be met at least two weeks prior to the tentative start date.

 We must receive all forms related to your Step 2 offer acceptance two weeks prior to your tentative start date.

-3. Complete, sign, and submit the following five forms:
+3. Complete, sign, and submit the following four forms: